Jumungus/IT5016-Research-Repository2/README.md

 ## Analysis and Evaluation
 #### Ability to critically analyse and evaluate creative process and research towards achieving creative outcomes.
 In this section I will apply and prove my understanding of computer science and programming languages, specifically python by producing and experimenting with creative programs.
-I practised my python with small challenges online.
+I realise to achive my goals I will need to learn and pratice my programing.
+So I practised my python with small challenges online.
 Below are a few examples demonstrating my current python ability as well as why I believed it was worth adding to my research repository

 ### Practical inputs, calculations & conversions